Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ![Colour Palette](https://user-images.githubusercontent.com/71781554/102118843-27b20180-3e38-11eb-82c5-bc13e808381b.png)

 ### Typography
-- The Roboto font (which I downloaded from Google Fonts) is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font fails to be imported.
+- The Roboto font (which I downloaded from Google Fonts) is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the Roboto font fails to be imported correctly.
 - As per its description on the Google Fonts website, Roboto is a font with a dual nature.
 It has a mechanical skeleton and the forms are largely geometric, while the font features friendly and open curves.
 I saw this font used in various projects and was keen on its design and thought that it fitted well with my overall design concept.